-A suspected serial killer pleads guilty in Rwanda to killing 14 people
+A serial killer pleads guilty in Rwanda to killing 14 people

 Police alleged that the suspect lured people from bars to his home in a suburb of Kigali.

-Though identities of his victims haven’t yet been officially released, a woman has appeared on local interviews claiming to have escaped from Kazungu and his accomplices.
-Nobody else has been charged in the case.
+Though identities of his victims haven’t been officially released, a woman has appeared in local media interviews claiming to have escaped from Kazungu.

-Police say the suspect used different names in a bid to conceal his true identity.
+Authorities say the suspect used different names in a bid to conceal his true identity.
+Police found the bodies after Kazungu’s landlord went to authorities for help because he wasn’t being paid rent.

-The New Times newspaper quoted Kazungu’s landlord, Augustin Shyirambere, as saying the suspect hadn’t paid rent for several months and denied access to the property.
-The landlord went to authorities for help.

-One neighbor said the suspect was married and rented two houses, one for his family and the other unoccupied.
-He owned a motorcycle spare parts shop, said the neighbor, who spoke on condition of anonymity for fear of retribution.